 When a driver violates a traffic law and causes a collision, and the pedestrian suffers injuries, the accident victim may be able to hold the driver accountable.
 This accountability is possible through a car insurance claim or civil suit.
 Many cases settle out of court.

 There are also statutes of limitations on filing a lawsuit in these cases.
 They vary from state to state.
-If you work with an attorney, the law firm will be able to identify the deadlines that apply to your case.
+If you work with a firm of pedestrian accident attorneys in Birmingham, they will be able to identify the deadlines that apply to your case.

 Discuss Your Options with the Morris Bart, LLC Team Today